A Complete Guide on Stack Using Array in C

 Operating Systems keep track of:

-Stack memory is quick, self-operating, and foreseeable, which is why it is very important for the efficient running of the program.
+Stack memory is quick, self-operating, and foreseeable, making it very important for efficient program execution.

 8. Handling Recursion

 Every recursive call adds a new stack frame.
-Extremely deep recursion will result in a stack overflow because memory is limited.
-That is the reason why some languages have tail recursion optimization.
+Extremely deep recursion will result in stack overflow because memory is limited.
+This is why some languages have tail recursion optimization.

 9. Managing Multiple Stacks in System Design

-Systems may perform parallel operations that require separate stacks of memory.
+Systems may perform parallel operations requiring separate stacks:

-Such machines might lay out several stacks in order to separate different execution contexts.
+Such systems might use several stacks to separate different execution contexts.

 Note: Stacks are a favorite data structure in real-world systems due to their LIFO nature, which makes state management both predictable and efficient.
-Stacks are at the core of function calls, expression evaluation, backtracking, undo/redo, and browser navigation - all of which are heavily used in software.
-Besides that, stacks are important in compilers, operating systems, and memory management, where the need for structured and reversible execution is inevitable.
+Stacks are at the core of function calls, expression evaluation, backtracking, undo/redo, and browser navigation.
+They are also important in compilers, operating systems, and memory management, where structured and reversible execution is essential.

 Ensuring your stack implementation is correct and reliable is as important as writing the code itself.
-Effective testing and debugging strategies help uncover subtle bugs, confirm correct behaviour, and improve code quality.
+Effective testing and debugging strategies help uncover subtle bugs, confirm correct behavior, and improve code quality.

 1. Systematic Testing